isomerpages/ttsh-chi/_our-events/CHI Conference/Rock and Heal Challenge by Digital Innovation Studio.md

 </p>
 <p>Open to staff of all three public healthcare clusters, who are passionate
 about leveraging AI in health solutions.
-A diversity of applicants from multiple disciplines across clinical, nursing, allied health, pharmacy</p>
-<p>and administration are encouraged.</p>
+A diversity of applicants from multiple disciplines across clinical, nursing, allied health, pharmacy and administration are encouraged.</p>
 <h3>Team size:</h3>
 <p>1-4 members.</p>
 <h2>Your Innovation, Our Investment</h2>